MicrosoftDocs/Viva/Viva/glint/setup/insights-to-glint.md

 ---
-title: Send Viva Insights data to Viva Glint
+title: Send Viva Insights data to Viva Glint (public preview)
 description: Viva Glint admins can import behavioral data from Viva Insights to supplement their Glint survey data for a better understanding of how your organization’s way of working impacts the employee experience. ms.author: JudithWeiner
 author: JudyWeiner